By Leaflet Editor Ron Richardson

 Second Vice-President Gerald DeJong, of Local 8, discussed various political issues and how the PPWC took part in activities throughout the year.
 With pride, DeJong energetically spoke about our union organizing several key events, including the “Stop the Enbridge Pipeline” rally in Victoria and various “Ban Raw Log Export” demonstrations on Vancouver Island.

 Even when facing challenges, there isn’t anything people can’t do when they work together for a common cause.
-That’s what the labour movement has always been about, and what the Pulp, Paper and Woodworkers of Canada will always stand for.
+That’s what the labour movement has always been about, and what the Public and Private Workers of Canada of Canada will always stand for.

 DeJong also discussed his involvement in organizing the Pinnacle Pellet that lies between Quesnel and Prince George in northern British Columbia.
 Various media covered the events, and the PPWC was able to raise its profile in communities throughout the province.

 PPWC Environmental Officer Stuart Blundell, from Local 9, spoke about the PPWC Environmental/Forestry seminar held in May 2012.
 Blundell discussed the importance of sustainable development, and mentioned an important quote from one of the speakers: